-Opera is moving to a Webkit (Safari/Chrome) bases at some point.
-Things will chnage.
+Opera has moved to a Webkit (Safari/Chrome) base.
+Things will change.

 In Opera 11 you have to make a Panel visible by clicking the < button at the bottom left of the browser window.
 Then click the + symbol from the Panel and choose 'Customize...'.
 In the window that opens select the 'Button' tab then 'Preferences' and drag the 'Identify as Opera' combo box onto the top browser bar.
 It provides three options: Identify as Opera; Identify as Firefox; Identify as Internet Explorer.